Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Luppan

 This ethnic group of feral beings consists of individuals who are generally laid-back and fond of a good life, yet also fearful and quick to flee rather than confront.
 They appear as humanoids with lupine traits, resembling rabbits or hares.
 They cherish life's pleasures and constantly devise numerous ways to avoid the toil of labor, earning them a somewhat tarnished reputation among other cultures that value merit and dedication.
 It is said that fortune smiles upon them, and whether true or not, this belief grants them a certain audacity in risky situations, although they still prefer to avoid such scenarios.
 Naturally, these people are pacifists and are also excellent artists.
+They are considered pacifist ferals who do not seek direct conflict...
+In fact, they avoid ALL conflicts.

 Totem: Zolir, the Little One.
 Skills: Art, Finesse, Discretion, Communication, Persuasion, Acrobatics, Survival, Subterfuge.